therobut/launcher/README.md

 2. navigate back to the launcher source directory
 3. copy your *.ico file into the launcher source directory
 4. run `rsrc -ico ICON_FILE.ico`
-5. build the executable `go build -o workFirefoxProfile.exe`
+5. build the executable `go build -o launcher.exe`

 rsrc generates a `.syso` file which includes information about the icon.
 Go will automatically use the file when building the executable.